Coaching Staff

 These days, she lives on Mercer Island with her husband and our Bernese Mountain dog.
 When she is not on the pool deck, she is working at OneTeam, a sports union agency, where she manages college partnerships (hello NIL!).

-Brian Wright Catfish, Stroke D, Senior - Kent/KCAC
+Brian Wright CF, SD, S - Kent/KCAC

 Brian started his swimming career on a local summer league team before continuing onto swim at Kentwood High School and for VAST, where he broke a few high school and club records.
 He swam collegiately for the University of Redlands where and was a multi-time all-SCIAC honoree.